What is a Rifle Scope?

 Variable power scopes:

-On variable power scopes the magnification of the sight picture can be adjusted according to the distance of view needed by the user by simply turning the power ring at the back of the scope.
+On variable power scopes the magnification of the sight picture can be adjusted according to the distance of view needed by the user by simply turning the power ring.

 A rifle scope marked as 4x-12x, is power or magnification, which means it will magnify an object from 4 times larger than you could see with the naked eye and by turning the power ring it will adjust up to 12 times larger than you could see with the naked eye.